Cannabis Veg State Guide: Tips and Steps For the 6-Week Vegetative State

 As with any vegetables or herbs you start indoors, you have to gradually expose them to the elements in a process called “hardening off.”
 Give them just a taste of the real world (sun and heat and humidity and wind) every day, starting with 15 minutes or so and gradually ramping up each day (30 min, 1 hr, 2 hrs, 4 hrs, etc.).

-WEEK 4: LATE VEGETATIVE STAGE
+WEEK Four to Six: LATE VEGETATIVE STAGE

 This week, you’re mostly continuing the same vegetative stage regimen that you did last week.
+Let’s keep the great plant development and horticulture going.

 1. Monitor Conditions (continue looking for any symptoms and diagnosing problems here)